wonmaungthein/legodi-2.0/README.md

 ## To Open Cypress

-Run `./node_modules/.bin/cypress open` in terminal and it will open a window.
+1. Go to server and run `./node_modules/.bin/cypress open` or `npx cypress open` in terminal and it will open a window.